This article is for help with separating your Sideline voicemail from your device's voicemail within the Sideline app.

-To keep your Sideline voicemail and native phone number separate, you have four options:
+To keep your Sideline voicemail and device voicemail separate, you have four options:

 - Forward calls to voicemail